Image used under license from Shutterstock.com

 A decade of cyberattacks on the Olympic Games

 London 2012 was the event that marked the beginning of cybercriminals’ focus on the Olympic Games.
-At that time, more than 212 million cyberattacks were recorded on the day of the opening ceremony, marked by multiple offensives such as a distributed denial of service (DDoS) on the electricity infrastructure.
+At that time, more than 212 million cyberattacks were recorded during the Olympics, starting on the day of the opening ceremony, marked by multiple offensives such as a distributed denial of service (DDoS) on the electricity infrastructure.

 Yet in 2014, at the Sochi Winter Olympics, there were no major cybersecurity incidents.
 Closed communication from the Russian state?
 A lack of interest from cybercriminals, or fear of reprisals?
 The question remains open...
 A clue to a potential answer may be found in the declarations of the FSB (Federal Security Service) which planned to "ensure that no communication, whether from competitors or spectators, escapes surveillance” by relying on a system for intercepting communications that was stepped up especially for the occasion.
 This was enough for the US Office of Diplomatic Security to ask its citizens to exercise extreme caution during the Olympics.
 US athletes and citizens were given awareness training about the issues around disclosing confidential data, including advice to remove the battery from their mobile phones whenever possible.